-At harvest, farmed Atlantic salmon may be removed from their sea pens through large pipes and transferred to special harvesting boats that sit alongside the pen.
-Alternatively, well boats are used or the whole pen is slowly towed towards shore where fish are transferred directly to a slaughter plant.
+When they have reached slaughter weight, farmed Atlantic salmon may be removed from their sea pens through large pipes and transferred to special catching and slaughter boats that sit alongside the pen.
+Alternatively, well boats are used or the whole pen is slowly towed towards shore where fish are transferred to a slaughter plant on shore.

 Before slaughter, fish may be fasted for a few days in order to reduce the oxygen demand required to digest their food.
-By reducing this oxygen demand the fish are better able to cope with the harvest process.
+By reducing this oxygen demand the fish are better able to cope with the catching and slaughter process.

-The RSPCA’s animal welfare standards for farmed Atlantic salmon provide the requirements for rearing, handling, transport and slaughter that must be met under the Scheme.
-The standard for slaughter requires that fish are stunned and therefore unconscious before any further processing is carried out.
+The RSPCA Approved Farming Scheme Standard for farmed Atlantic salmon provide the requirements for rearing, handling, transport and slaughter.
+The standards for slaughter require that fish are stunned and therefore unconscious before any further processing is carried out.